bleighk/content-ops-starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Workflow Automations
-        tagline: This is the tagline
+        tagline: Automate the boring.
+Focus on what matters.
-        subtitle: This is the item subtitle
+        subtitle: ''
-        text: >
+        text: >+
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          We streamline your operations using tools like Zapier, Make, and N8N—covering everything from sales to customer support.
+Think fewer clicks, faster responses, and zero dropped balls.

         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder image